libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 {{% /notice %}}

+## Prerequisites

+Before you start, ensure you follow these steps:
+- Access your Rhize customer environment
+- Configure the Agent to listen for your data-source ID

 ## Set up: configure equipment and workflows

-Before setting a rule, configure the following in the Rhize UI:
+The setup involves modeling the objects associated with the rule.
 - Data source
 - Data source topic
 - Unit of measure
 - BPMN
 - Equipment class with bound properties

-Then, create a rule and associate it with an actual equipment item.
+Once you have these, you can create a rule and associate it with an actual equipment item.

 ### Create a data source

 1. From the main menu, navigate to **Master Data > Data Sources**.
 2. Create a new data source.
-The label (ID) must match the one specified in the configuration file for the libre-agent microservice.
+The label (ID) must match the one specified in the configuration file for the `libre-agent` microservice.
 3. From the **General** tab, add a draft data source version.
 4. Select `MQTT` as the data-source protocol.
-5. Optionally, enter a connection string, such as `mqtt://nats:1883`, that matches the one specified in the configuration file for the `libre-agent` microservice.
+5. Optionally, enter a connection string, such as `mqtt://<REMOTE_HOST>:1883`, that matches the one specified in the configuration file for the `libre-agent` microservice.
 6. Save the data source version to create it.

 {{< bigFigure